Dominican Republic national football team

-The Dominican Republic national football team (Selección de fútbol de República Dominicana) represents the Dominican Republic in men's international football, and is governed by the Federación Dominicana de Fútbol (Dominican Football Federation).
-The team is a member of the Caribbean Football Union of CONCACAF, the governing body of football in North and Central America and the Caribbean.
+The Dominican Republic national football team (Selección de fútbol de República Dominicana) represents the Dominican Republic in men's international football, which is governed by the Federación Dominicana de Fútbol (Dominican Football Federation) founded in 1953.
+It has been an affiliate member of FIFA since 1958 and an affiliate member of CONCACAF since 1964.
+Regionally, it is an affiliate member of CFU in the Caribbean Zone.

+The Dominican Republic has never participated in the FIFA World Cup, but has qualified once for the CONCACAF Gold Cup in 2025, and has also participated four times in League B of the CONCACAF Nations League, and is currently a first time participant in League A of the CONCACAF Nations League.

-As of June 5th 2025, the Dominican Republic is currently ranked 139th in the FIFA World Rankings.
+As of June 5, 2025, the Dominican Republic is currently ranked 139th in the FIFA World Rankings.
 As is the case in many other Caribbean nations, association football has not traditionally been the most popular sport in the Dominican Republic.
 Interest in baseball diverts away from football and contributes to the country's lack of success in any major football tournament qualification.
-As of 2025, the Dominican Republic has never qualified for the FIFA World Cup.
-In 2024, they qualified to the 2025 CONCACAF Gold Cup, the first major tournament in their history.

-Home stadium

-The Dominican Republic national team uses the following stadiums for their home games: